One extraordinary year will change them all…

+Sorrento, Victoria, 1999.
 Fred’s family is a mess.
-Fred’s mother died when she was six and she’s been raised by her Pop and adoptive father, Luca, ever since.
-But now Pop is at the Rye Rehabilitation Centre recovering from a fall; Luca’s girlfriend, Anika, has moved in; and Fred’s just found out that Anika and Luca are having a baby of their own.
+Her mother died when she was six and she’s been raised by her Pop and adoptive father, Luca, ever since.
+But now Pop’s had to go away, and Luca’s girlfriend Anika and her son have moved in.
 More and more it feels like a land-grab for family and Fred is the one being left off the map.

 A middle-grade coming-of-age story about the bonds of family and the power of compassion for fans of The Bone Sparrow, Wolf Hollow and The Thing About Jellyfish.

 - ‘A brilliant gem that will make you see the world – and your place in it – in a new way.’ —EMILY GALE

 - ‘This timely and beautiful story shows the very heart of what it is to be human and reveals the invisible lines of kindness and empathy that connect us all.
 It reminds us of the great risks we take for those we love as well as the small but vital acts of human kindness.’ —SALLY RIPPIN

 - ‘I can wholeheartedly say that I absolutely love everything about this book.
 It approaches some big issues with gentleness, tenderness and the right amount of sensitivity.
 Highly recommended!’ —SUZIE BULL, FARRELLS BOOKSHOP

 - ‘A beautiful, heartfelt, gorgeously written book.
 Debut author Danielle Binks is an incredible talent and the world is a better place for having her wonderful story in it.’ —ANGELA CROCOMBE, READINGS KIDS